mattvenn/piffin/reaction_timer/lesson-2.md

 # Elementary electronics & Python Stopwatch

-In this lesson we'll learn how to follow a diagram to build a circuit that lights a single LED.
+In this lesson the students will learn how to follow a diagram to build a circuit that lights a single LED.
-We'll also learn how to write and run a Python program.
-We'll be using the SD card we installed from last time.
+They'll also learn how to write and run a Python program.
+They'll be using the SD card they installed from last time.
 It's a good idea to have a few spare SD cards that have already been installed in case something went wrong in the last lesson.

 # Learning objectives